Table of Contents

 Keep in mind that your marketing works as part of a sales process.
 Its objective is to help increase your online visibility to drive more leads.
 From there, you should establish ways to help you close leads into clients.

-For now, below are the top marketing tactics you need to pursue and the different subsets of each.
+For now, below are the top marketing tactics in 2023 you need to pursue and the different subsets of each.

 Rank on Top of Google Search